August 15, 2023

 There’s also a proportional rise in the payments for qualified adults and child dependents, which is as follows:

-How does the DSP decide whether to give you a full or half-rate increase for a qualified child (IQC) payment?
+How does the DSP decide whether to give your employees a full or half-rate increase for a qualified child (IQC) payment?

-You can get a full-rate IQC if you’re getting an increase for a qualified adult for your spouse, civil partner, or cohabitant or if you’re parenting alone.
+Your employees can get a full-rate IQC if they’re getting an increase for a qualified adult for their spouse, civil partner, or cohabitant or if they’re parenting alone.

-You’ll get a half-rate IQC if your spouse, civil partner, or cohabitant earns between €310 and €400 per week (this condition doesn’t apply to some social welfare payments like jobseeker’s allowance, disability allowance, etc).
+They’ll get a half-rate IQC if their spouse, civil partner, or cohabitant earns between €310 and €400 per week (this condition doesn’t apply to some social welfare payments like jobseeker’s allowance, disability allowance, etc).

-However, you don't receive an increase for qualified child dependents if your partner earns over €400 per week or if you receive certain government benefits.
+However, your employees don't receive an increase for qualified child dependents if their partner earns over €400 per week or if they receive certain government benefits.

-To qualify for the State Pension (Non-Contributory), you must:
+To qualify for the State Pension (Non-Contributory), your employees must:

 Be aged 66 and above.